GBG is a 32 bit & 64 bit Windows command line program that creates files of a specified size, filled with pseudo-random Garbage bytes.

 sample2MiB.dat that is 2Mib (= 2,097,152 bytes) in size.

+There are other options available that can generate random ASCII characters, for example.
 For more information about on how to use the program see the Read Me Markdown file on GitHub.

 GBG is copyright © 2023 by Peter Johnson.
 The program and its source code are released under the terms of the MIT License.